the-programmers-hangout/HotBot/hotbotsetup.md

 ## Hotbot Setup

 #### Create a Test Server
-This is for the bot to run on, and can be made by clicking the "+" sign at the bottom left of Discord (you may have to scroll through your servers to see this.)
+Create a Discord server for the bot to run on.
+Follow the [guide](https://support.discordapp.com/hc/en-us/articles/204849977-How-do-I-create-a-server-) if needed.

 #### Create a Bot Account
 Create one here: https://discordapp.com/developers/applications/me

-- Under "General Information,"
+- Under "General Information"
 	- Give an app icon and a name.
 	- Note that the name is not changeable, so make sure you like it!
 	- Record the client ID for future use.
-- Under "Bot,"
+- Under "Bot"
-	- Create a bot,
+	- Create a bot.
 	- Give it a username, app icon, and record the token for future use.
 		- Note: This is a secret token, don't reveal it!
-	- Uncheck the option to let it be a public bot so that only you can add it to servers
+	- Uncheck the option to let it be a public bot so that only you can add it to servers.
 - Save changes

 #### Add the Bot to your Server
 Go to this link: https://discordapi.com/permissions.html

 - Grant Administrator permissions to the bot by selecting the options.
-- Under "OAth URL Generator," enter the bot's client ID and click the link to add it to your server.
+- Under "OAth URL Generator" enter the bot's client ID and click the link to add it to your server.
 - Make sure that the bot's role is the highest role (under Owner, of course.)

 #### Create a database for Hotbot